-I thought the personalized shampoo and conditioner trend was BS, but now I'm a believer
+I thought the personalized shampoo and conditioner trend was BS, but Prose Hair made me a believer

-You can even choose what kind of scent you want or if you want to leave your products scent-free.
-Personally, I like a heavy floral scent as the summer months approach, so I decided to infuse my products with the Elixir Scent—and I love it.
+You can even choose what kind of scent you want or whether you want to leave your products scent-free.
+Personally, I like a heavy floral scent, so I decided to infuse my Prose Hair products with the Elixir Scent—and I love it.
 It doesn’t smell too heavy or overpowering, but it lingers just long enough that anyone who catches a whiff is delighted.
 Honestly, it could be even stronger for my taste.

-Faith and I decided to go for the entire hair routine, which consists of a mask, a shampoo, and a conditioner.
 The mask is to be used weekly, before shampooing.
-My personal mask is all about infusing moisture into my hair, so it has ingredients like collagen, lilac, and hyaluronic acid, which can repair and rejuvenate hair fibers, as well as oils like vegetable oil, oat lipids, and sunflower seed extract to protect my color and condition my hair.
+My personal mask is all about infusing my hair with moisture, so it has ingredients like collagen, lilac, and hyaluronic acid, which can repair and rejuvenate hair fibers, as well as oils like vegetable oil, oat lipids, and sunflower seed extract to protect my color and condition my hair.

 Dirty hair, don’t care.
 Note the greasy roots, flat hair, and dry, scraggly ends.
 Gorgeous!

-Now, before we get into the mask, shampoo, and conditioner, can we talk about this packaging?
+Now, before we get into the Prose Hair mask, shampoo, and conditioner, can we talk about this packaging?
 Aesthetically speaking, it couldn’t be more pleasing.
-The amber bottles help to protect the ingredients in the products, but I happen to love that it gives them an old-school, apothecary look.
+The amber bottles help to protect the ingredients in the products, but I happen to love that it gives them an old-school apothecary look.
 The personalized tags are a dream come true for monogram lovers like myself.
-Look, I’m a Libra, so I’m NUTS about aesthetics, and I adore how these look in my shower.
+Look, I’m a Libra, so I’m NUTS about aesthetics, and I adore how these Prose Hair products look in my shower.